-A student must submit a request for a leave (https://portalcontent.johnshopkins.edu/Peabody/conservatory/academicaffairs/forms/leaves_withdrawals.html).
-If the leave is granted, the leave will be made for a fixed duration of either one semester or one year.
+Before taking a leave of absence, it is recommended that a student speak first with Academic Advising or, in the case of a medical leave of absence, connect with the Student Case Manager.#If the leave is granted, the leave will be made for a fixed duration of either one semester or one year.
 During that time, the student may not be enrolled as a full-time student at another institution.
-Any credits earned at another institution during the leave must be approved for transfer by the Associate Dean for Academic Affairs in consultation with department chairs.
+Any credits earned at another institution during the leave must be approved for transfer by#Academic Advising in consultation with department chairs.